Macrometacorp/docs/docs/search-views/fulltext-search/search-examples/faceted-search-example.md

 ---
 sidebar_position: 40
-title: Faceted Search
+title: Faceted Fulltext Search Example
 ---

 Faceted search enables you to retrieve how frequently values occur.

 Use the following cURL example to add an identity analyzer to an existing search view.
 In this example, we use the search view `sample_view`.